-When you’re traveling with kids, it is inevitable that you’ll end up at the Zoo where you can let them run free while being excited to see all their favorite animals in one place.
+When you’re traveling with kids, it is inevitable that you’ll end up at the Zoo, where you can let them run free while being excited to see all their favourite animals in one place.
 For us, it is a little hard to see animals in a Zoo after being on safari in South Africa.
-However, there are some Zoos that do some great education and conservation and have been a great way for kids to learn about caring for our environment, keeping those good Zoos valuable.
+However, there are some Zoos, like the Calgary Zoo, that do some great education and conservation.
+A zoo can be a great way for kids to learn about caring for our environment, keeping those good Zoos valuable.
 You just have to find a way to feel like you are making the most of the good and less of the bad.

 With kids, you really need the fresh air and room to run.
 Not only is the Calgary Zoo a chance to get outdoors and enjoy nature, but it is also great exercise and a fantastic way to wear out three kids five and under after spending so much time road tripping in the van.